Ph.D.: Psychology, Wright Institute, Berkeley, California, June 1984.

 Publications In Psychology & Other Social Sciences

-Books Authored Or Co-authored By Dr. Zur
+Books Authored, Edited or Co-authored By Dr. Zur

 Zur, O. (Ed.)
 (2017).
 Multiple Relationships in Psychotherapy and Counseling: Unavoidable, Common and Mandatory Dual Relations in Therapy.
 New York: Routledge.